UBC-NLP/turjuman/README.rst

-If you use TURJUMAN toolkit or the pre-trained models for your scientific publication, or if you find the resources in this repository useful, please cite our paper as follows (to be updated):
+If you use TURJUMAN toolkit or the pre-trained models for your scientific publication, or if you find the resources in this repository useful, please cite our paper as follows:

 ::